 Showing that your creative work is backed and informed by data will further solidify your agency’s candidature.
 Show your agency is dedicated to measuring success with our social media reporting tool.

 9. The Scope of Work and Your Deliverables

 After providing clear metrics to measure success, the next section should provide the scope of work, timeline, and deliverables for the project.
 For example, a few of the sections included in SproutSocial’s article on social media proposals include:

-- Analytics and reporting: Highlight how often you’ll be sending analytics and reporting to clients.
+Analytics and reporting: Highlight how often you’ll be sending social media analytics and reporting to clients.

 Being specific about the timeline and deliverables is a key component of managing client expectations and increasing client retention before starting the project.
 As highlighted in our guide to client retention:

 Client retention actually starts during the sales process—the setting of expectations and timelines starts with the pitch, is cemented during onboarding and realized during client engagement.

 10. The Humble Brags - Case Studies & Testimonials

 At this point in the proposal, you’ve demonstrated that you understand the prospect’s business and goals and have a strategy to achieve them.
 To close the deal, however, showcasing several past clients where you’ve done exactly what’s outlined in the proposal is key.